Redesigning MyBillBook's Upgrade Experience for SMBs

 Unlike enterprise SaaS buyers, most users were busy shop owners evaluating plans quickly between operational tasks.
 Long feature comparisons made it difficult to identify the best fit for their business needs.

-The UX Strategy: Clarity Over Urgency
+The Strategy: Clarity Over Urgency

-The UX Strategy: Clarity Over Urgency
+The Strategy: Clarity Over Urgency

-The UX Strategy: Clarity Over Urgency
+The Strategy: Clarity Over Urgency

 Early explorations used aggressive urgency patterns and feature-heavy comparisons, but testing showed they increased hesitation instead of accelerating upgrades.
 The final direction focused on clarity: simpler plan comparisons, and upgrade prompts that felt helpful rather than pushy.